ropensci/roweb3/archetypes/Rmd/index.md

 # The summary below will be used by e.g. Twitter cards
 description: "A very short summary of your post (~ 100 characters)"
 # If you have no preferred image for Twitter cards,
-# delete the twitterImg line below
+# delete the twitterImg and twitterAlt lines below
 # - Replace "blog" with "technotes" as needed
 # - Note no "/" symbol before "blog" here
 # - Note "/" between year/month/day
 twitterImg: blog/2019/06/04/post-template/name-of-image.png
+twitterAlt: "Alternative description of the image"
 # 'output' is necessary to obtain index.md
 # Do not commit index.html
 output: